How Donald Trump's 2024 campaign quietly built a grassroots juggernaut for the Iowa Caucuses

 "For every single Trump caucus captain in this room, you are a member of this campaign," Meyer told the group, gathered in the small office plastered wall to wall with signs and memorabilia.
 "What you are doing is a part of this campaign."

-He's been far from subtle about his projected results on Caucus Day: a "historic" and "landslide" victory over Gov. Ron DeSantis, former U.N.
-Ambassador Nikki Haley and the rest of his Republican opponents.
+He's been far from subtle about his projected results on Caucus Day: a "historic" and "landslide" victory over Florida Gov. Ron DeSantis, former United Nations Ambassador Nikki Haley and the rest of his Republican opponents.

 "The poll numbers are scary because we're leading by so much.
 The key is you have to go out and vote," Trump told supporters in Waterloo on Dec.
 19. "If we win in a massive number, but it's a little bit less than that, they'll say, 'Oh, he didn't meet expectations.'"